Last updated on June 18, 2026

 With the relocation came two choices.
 Leave it as it was or design a new layout as the new space is a lot more giving.

-Though I felt a bit defeated, having just spent weeks of planning the previous plan, I came to a conclusion that I will not get a good chance to do some sizeable layout anytime soon and it looked like a fun challenge.
+Though I felt a bit defeated, having just spent weeks of planning the previous plan, I came to a conclusion that I will not get a good chance to do some sizable layout anytime soon and it looked like a fun challenge.
 So, I chose a wall with an unused fire place (chimney is blocked off, rendering it unusable).
 There is a decent space from both sides of the chimney and about 140cm for a connection between the two sides.
 This means that my layout will be mainly located on two tables and a small interconnection between them to let trains cross over.

 By the way, the chimney turns out to be a curse as much as it is a blessing, but more on that later.